ShreyT-hash/Grocery-Tracker/README.md

 - You can save the state of my application by clicking on 'Save Items'

+# <h4> Phase 4: Task 2</h4>
+Chosen to make 'Inventory' into a more robust class.
+'addItemToInventory' now throws a new InputException. 'jPaneDo' in 'AddGroceryScene' also throws it and it is caught in 'actionPerformed' in 'AddGroceryScene'.

-# <h4> Phase 4 Task 3</h4>
+# <h4> Phase 4: Task 3</h4>
 - First problem fix: The 'AddGroceryScene' class was sharing implementation details with the 'Inventory' class.
-Rather than using 'Inventory' helper methods (perishToString/ sumToString) I was recreating the toString methods from scratch.
+Rather than using 'Inventory' methods (sumToString) I was recreating the toString methods from scratch in the 'ui' package.
+Deleted redundant implementation, made another helper called (perishToString) in 'Inventory' and referenced both toString methods from there.
 Fixed redundancy, lowered coupling and fewer implementation details shared.

-- Second problem fix: Reduced coupling by creating another helper method in the 'UserInterface' class and using it to instantiate basic parameters for the Jframes.
+- Second problem fix: Reduced coupling by creating another helper method 'setBasicScene' in the 'UserInterface' class and using it to instantiate basic parameters for the JFrames.
-Rather than repeating same lines of code, now I just need to  pass JFrame in as a parameter.
+Rather than repeating same lines of code, now, I just need to  pass JFrame in as a parameter.
-Reduces redundancy, cleaner code and now have single point of control for JFrame instantiation.
+Reduces redundancy, cleaner code and I now have single point of control for JFrame instantiation.